The Light of Asia

 The Light of Asia, or The Great Renunciation (Mahâbhinishkramana), is a book by Sir Edwin Arnold.
 The first edition of the book was published in London in July 1879.

-In the form of a narrative poem, the book endeavours to describe the life and time of Prince Gautama Buddha, who, after attaining enlightenment, became the Buddha, The Awakened One.
+In the form of a narrative poem, the book endeavours to describe the life and time of Prince Siddharta Gautama, who, after attaining enlightenment, became the Buddha, the Awakened One.
 The book presents his life, character, and philosophy in a series of verses.
-It is a free adaptation of the Lalitavistara.
+It is a free adaptation of the Lalitavistara Sutra.

 A few decades before the book's publication, very little was known outside Asia about the Buddha and Buddhism.
-Arnold's book was one of the first successful efforts to popularize Buddhism for a Western readership.
+Arnold's book was one of the first successful efforts to popularise Buddhism for a Western readership.
 After receiving the poem from theosophists, Mahatma Gandhi was awed and his subsequent introduction to Madame Blavatsky and her Key to Theosophy inspired him to study his own religion.

 The book has been highly acclaimed from the time it was first published and has been the subject of several reviews.
 It has been translated into over thirty languages, including Hindi.

 Summary

 The 1892 publication begins with the following dedication: This Volume is Dutifully Inscribed to the Sovereign, Grand Master, and Companions of the Most Exalted Order of the Star of India by the Author.
 Sir Arnold's preface ends with him stating:

-The first six chapters deal with the early part of Buddha's life – his birth as Siddhartha, prince of Kapilavastu, Lumbini, Nepal; his gaining first-hand knowledge of the sufferings of mankind; his resorting to meditation; and his ultimate transformation as the "Enlightened One" after long years of meditation.
+The first six chapters deal with the early part of Buddha's life – his birth as Siddhartha, prince of Kapilavastu, Lumbini, Nepal; his gaining first-hand knowledge of the sufferings of mankind; his resorting to meditation; and his ultimate transformation as the Enlightened One after long years of meditation.
 The subsequent chapters speak of the Buddha's travels and the important elements of the message he spread are discussed — for instance, that suffering is a built-in aspect of existence; that craving for sensuality and identity is the root of suffering, and that suffering can be ended.
 It calls for right understanding; right thought; right speech; right action; right livelihood; right effort; right mindfulness; and right concentration.
 Throughout his peregrinations, mostly in eastern India, Gautama Buddha was joined by thousands of disciples and admirers from all walks of life.